Should I Get a Lawyer for a Car Accident in Ohio, US? | Legal Help

 Statute of Limitations

 In Ohio, you generally have two years from the date of the accident to file a personal injury lawsuit.
-If you miss this window, you may lose your right to compensation.
+If you miss this window, you may lose the ability to pursue a personal injury claim.

 Comparative Fault Rule